faizanhuda12/Nike-LLM-Case-Study/README.md

 ## Author

-**Senior Machine Learning, MLOps, AI, LLM & Cloud Engineer**

-This project was designed, developed, and implemented by a senior engineer specializing in machine learning operations, artificial intelligence systems, large language model fine-tuning, and cloud infrastructure.
-With expertise spanning the full ML lifecycle from research and development to production deployment, the author brings deep technical knowledge in transformer architectures, parameter-efficient fine-tuning techniques, MLOps best practices, and scalable cloud-based ML systems.
+**Faizan-Ul Huda**

+I'm a Senior Machine Learning, MLOps, AI, LLM & Cloud Engineer, and I'm proud to have designed, developed, and implemented this comprehensive enterprise LLMOps system.
+This project represents some of my best work in machine learning operations, showcasing advanced fine-tuning techniques, production-ready architecture, and measurable business impact.

+I've built this system from the ground up, applying my expertise in transformer architectures, parameter-efficient fine-tuning (QLoRA), and end-to-end MLOps practices.
+The results speak for themselves—achieving a 93% improvement in decision accuracy and a 79% reduction in policy violations demonstrates the power of well-executed machine learning engineering.

-**Key Expertise Areas:**
+**My Key Expertise Areas:**
 - Machine Learning Engineering: Advanced model fine-tuning, optimization, and evaluation
 - MLOps: End-to-end ML pipeline development, reproducibility, and production deployment
 - AI Systems: LLM integration, prompt engineering, and AI-powered application development